Operation Deep Freeze: Subsequent developments

 The possibility of the Air National Guard assuming operational control of the mission had first emerged in 1988.
 The 109th Airlift Wing had been notified that, almost overnight, one of the Distant Early Warning Line (DEW) radar sites that it supported in Greenland was going to be shut down.
 The other sites would soon follow, and the 109th would be largely out of business because its primary mission had ended.
 The unit had been informally keeping tabs on Navy LC-130 operations supporting the National Science Foundation in Antarctica.
-Because of its aging aircraft fleet and extensive depot maintenance period, the United States Navy asked if the 109th could provide limited emergency search and rescue (SAR) capability for two years to support Operation Deep Freeze, which the Air Guard accepted.
+Because of its aging aircraft fleet and extensive depot maintenance period, the U.S. Navy asked if the 109th could provide limited emergency search and rescue (SAR) capability for two years to support Operation Deep Freeze, which the Air Guard accepted.
 At that time, it had no thought of taking over the mission.
 The 109th believed it to be an exercise in futility for its aircraft to deploy to the Antarctic to merely wait for emergency SAR missions, so it asked if the Navy could help carry cargo to the South Pole.
 The Navy resisted at first because its procedures and cargo configurations differed from those of the Air Guard, but eventually it agreed.
 The main mission of the U.S. Navy and Air National Guard C-130s was to airlift fuel and supplies to the National Science Foundation's South Pole Station so that its personnel could survive the isolation of the long Antarctic winter, which lasted from February to October.

 An Air National Guard working group had been formed to study the idea in 1990.
-The following year, a dialog began among the Air National Guard, the Air Staff, and the United States Navy.
+The following year, a dialog began among the Air National Guard, the Air Staff, and the U.S. Navy.
 Among other issues, it was difficult at first for the Air Guard to convince the Air Staff to commit long term resources to an area of the world that had not been declared a warfighting region because of international treaties.
 The Air Guard had supported military operations in Greenland and the Arctic (including classified U.S. Navy operations) since the mid-1970s with the ski-equipped C-130s of the 109th Airlift Wing.
 It convinced Headquarters, United States Air Force that it was not in the nation's best interest to abandon the capability to achieve quick and reliable air access to both polar regions.